Allodynia

 Your medical professional will ask you about your subjective pain experience – what pain you’re feeling, the intensity of that pain, and how that pain is triggered.
 They will gather your medical history and the information for any medications you may be taking that could be relevant to what’s causing your pain.

-They will then do tests for the likes of diabetes, neurological disorders, and other conditions to identify what underlying conditions may be causing your allodynia, including
+They will then do tests for the likes of diabetes, neurological disorders, and other conditions to identify what underlying conditions may be causing your condition, including the following:

 - Blood tests